 Access to health care and services is not always a guarantee for some women.
 Around the world, many women and girls do not have access to medical care.
-Often, there are economic, political, and social barriers to women's access to health care -- even in 2018.
+There are economic, political, and social barriers to women's access to health care -- even in 2020.
 “Despite progress, societies are still failing women in relation to health, most acutely in poor countries and among the poorest women in all countries," said WHO Director of Reproductive Health and Research Dr. Marleen Temmerman stated.

 At Apicha CHC, we provide comprehensive and culturally competent care.
 We are aware of existing barriers women, especially women of color and immigrant communities, face when it comes to receiving health care and services.

 For many folks, primary care is not always on their radar, and only go to the doctor's when there is an emergency.
 The importance of having annual physicals and check-ups -- especially if someone has chronic health issues -- should not be ignored.